Risk Management Consultant Salary

 Popular Skills for Risk Management Consultant

-Survey takers working as Risk Management Consultants report using a large range of professional skills.
-Most notably, facility with SAS, Data Modeling, and Process Improvement are correlated to pay that is significantly above average, leading to increases of 39 percent, 23 percent, and 17 percent, respectively.
-Those listing Microsoft Excel and IT Risk as skills, on the other hand, should be prepared for drastically lower pay.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with SAS, Data Modeling, and Process Improvement are correlated to pay that is significantly above average, leading to increases of 42 percent, 26 percent, and 19 percent, respectively.
+Skills that seem to negatively impact pay include Microsoft Excel and IT Risk.
 Those with knowledge of Risk Consulting tend to be skilled in Risk Management / Risk Control as well.

 Pay by Experience Level for Risk Management Consultant